glebmineev/sap-hybris-kotlin-support/README.md

 # sap-hybris-kotlin-support
 This is example SAP Hybris empty based extention with kotlin support.
 Inspired by https://www.stackextend.com/hybris/use-kotlin-with-sap-hybris/ article.
-But this version is support outdated and reload classes and reconfigure spring beand by jrebel.
+But this version is support outdated and reload classes and reconfigure spring beans by jrebel.

 Short instruction:
 1. Create environment variable in ant runner terminal